She was warned—that leaving Valinor would mean exile.

 Right now I look to the Lady of the Golden Wood, who is straight-up called “the mightiest and fairest of all the Elves that remained in Middle-earth” during the events of The Lord of the Rings.
 Certainly she is the most ancient female… unless there really are some Entwives still lurking somewhere out there.
 So let’s look at what we know about her, chronologically.

 Everyone gets by now that Galadriel’s hair is luminous and golden, right?
-Funny thing is, even at her first mention in The Silmarillion, her locks are immediately noteworthy, “lit with gold as though it had caught in a mesh the radiance of the Laurelin.”
-Laurelin, you see, is the name given to one of the Two Trees of Valinor, a chief source of light in the early days of the world and which, by the way, precede the existence of the Sun itself.
+Funny thing is, even at her first mention in The Silmarillion, her locks are immediately noteworthy, “lit with gold as though [they] had caught in a mesh the radiance of the Laurelin.”
+Laurelin, you see, is the name given to one of the Two Trees of Valinor, a source of holy light in the early days of the world and which, by the way, precede the existence of the Sun itself.
 As do most of the Elves in these early years.

 Of this, in Unfinished Tales, Tolkien wrote: